bodinsamuel/altheia/docs/api.md

 ## Function

-There is no method right now, it will only check if the value is valid function.
+There is no method right now, it will only check if the value is a valid function.

 ```javascript
 alt.function();